marcopennekamp/lore/spec/structs-traits-entities.md

 ##### Components

-A struct can contain any number of **components**, which are properties that must be traits or a structs (and not more complex types, or even lists) and don't allow declaring a name.
+A struct can contain any number of **components**, which are properties that must be traits or structs (and not more complex types, even lists) and are not declared with a name.
 Instead, the name of a component is the same as the name of its type.
 Only one component of the same type may be part of the struct.
 A component can be **accessed** like any other property.
 A struct implementing at least one component is also called an **entity**.

 If a struct implements a **trait** extending component types, the struct will have to satisfy these by declaring the correct components.
-If a trait extends a component type `+C1`, the struct will have to contain a component of type `C2` given `C2 <: C1`.
+If a trait extends a component type `+C1`, the struct will have to contain a component of type `C2` given `C2 <: C1` or just `C1` itself.

 ###### Syntax Example